 - The cryptocurrency must be listed on CoinMarketCap.

 - Do not make any donations to become an airdrop participant.
 It’s 100% fake.

 - Check the spelling and punctuation.
 A self-respecting developer will not send out a text with mistakes.

-Depending on which tokens are distributed, you may need a secure wallet.
-If you give out tokens that are incompatible with ERC-20, then there will be information about which wallet is needed for this.
-Airdrop is not a way to earn quick and big money, but it is an opportunity to get acquainted with the cryptocurrency world.
-Sometimes coins start to grow in price, as the platform gains popularity.
-In this case, after a year, or maybe more, the received tokens can bring a good income.
+An airdrop is not a way to earn quick and big money, but it is an opportunity to get acquainted with the world of digital currencies.
+Sometimes coins start to grow in price as platforms gain popularity.
+In this case, after a year or maybe more, the received tokens can bring a good income.